-- 1 Display the register contents by choosing the Window→Basic Registers or More Windows... command.
-If you select More Windows..., the Select Window dialog box will open and offer you the following register windows to select:
+- 1 Display the register contents by choosing the Window→Register command.

-- SIM Registers

-- Emulator SIM Registers

-- RAM Registers

-- Emulation RAM Registers

-- QSM Registers

-- TPU Registers

-- Test and Misc Registers

 - 2 Double-click the value to be changed.

 - 3 Use the keyboard to enter a new value.

-- 4 Press the Return key.
+- 4 Press the Enter key.

 Modifying register contents temporarily interrupts program execution.
 You cannot modify register contents while the user program is running and monitor intrusion is disallowed.